 So what does SEO management mean today?
 And how can you use it effectively (while avoiding those dreaded Google penalties)?

-Make Your Website as Navigable and Accessible as Possible
+1. Make Your Website as Navigable and as Accessible as Possible

 Users need to know how to get around your website.

 Today's SEO management techniques revolve around the user experience (UX).
-Google likes websites that offer a seamless experience for each of your visitors, especially with regard to navigation.
+Google likes websites that offer a seamless experience for each of its visitors, especially with regard to navigation.

 Visit your website and try to view it through the eyes of someone who has never seen it before.
 Can you access all of the important pages from the home page?
 Can you identify links immediately?
 Do you understand the flow of information?